Deaconess: Federated States of Micronesia

 In 1982, Adelyn Noda became the youngest woman in Kosrae, the Federated States of Micronesia, to be ordained as a deaconess.
 She went on to become a teacher.

+Australia

+The Presbyterian and Methodist Churches both had deaconesses prior to church union that formed the Uniting Church in Australia in 1977.
+In 1991, the National Assembly agreed to ordain deacons — men and women.
+The first person to be ordained as a deacon was Betty Matthews in Perth, Western Australia, in 1992.
+The member association is Diakonia of the Uniting Church in Australia (DUCA).

+The Anglican Church in Australia ordains transitional deacons and permanent deacons.
+The professional organisation for permanent deacons is the Australian Anglican Diaconal Association.

 New Zealand

 The Presbyterian Church of New Zealand (now the Presbyterian Church of Aotearoa New Zealand) started a Deaconess order in 1903 with the establishment of the Deaconess Training House in Dunedin.
 The work of deaconesses in New Zealand had been begun by Sister Christabel Duncan who arrived from Australia to begin work in Dunedin in 1901.
 By 1947 Deaconesses could choose from two three-year courses – the General Course or the Advanced Course.
 Women undertaking the Advanced Course could gain a Bachelor of Divinity Degree with the same theological training as Ministers through the Theological Hall at Knox College in Dunedin, as well as training in social services, teaching, nursing and missionary service.
 In 1965 the Church allowed women to be ordained as ministers leading to a decline in women seeking deaconess training and the Deaconess Order was wound up in 1975.
 Deaconesses could either become ordained as Ministers or become lay members of the Church, while still remaining employed.

 The Presbyterian Research Centre, Presbyterian Church of Aotearoa New Zealand in Dunedin, New Zealand, holds a collection of papers and other memorabilia relating to Presbyterian Deaconesses.
 The PCANZ Deaconess Collection was added to the UNESCO Memory of the World New Zealand Register in 2018.